 So let me share with you an easy flower arrangement that even my mom would have been proud to give.
 I saw this years ago, and I wish I could tell you where.
 All I can tell you is that it’s a genius idea, but definitely not mine.

-Then add your flowers, one at a time.
-Remember when cutting your flowers that you can always cut them shorter, but you can’t make them longer again :) Save some of the leaves to tuck in around the edges at the end.
+- Add the flowers one at a time.
+Remember when cutting flowers you can always cut them shorter, so start out with them longer.
+Save some of the leaves to tuck in around the edges at the end.

 I love this idea as a hostess gift, or a slightly bigger version as a Thanksgiving centerpiece.
 Or an easier version where you just pop a potted plant in there.